Mountain Madness: Fischer and Krause

 In 1984, Scott Fischer, Wes Krause, and Michael Allison, each a mountaineering guide, co-founded Mountain Madness.
 Although Fischer had decided in the early 1970s that he would one day have a guide service named Mountain Madness, the founders did not incorporate the company until 1984.
 Fischer anchored the Seattle operations while Krause concentrated his efforts in Africa.
 Allison soon sold his share to his partners so that he could pursue other interests.

 While leading Mountain Madness, Fischer became renowned for his ascents of the world's highest mountains without the use of supplemental oxygen.
-He and Wally Berg were the first Americans to summit Lhotse, the world's fourth highest mountain (27,940 feet / 8516 m), located next to Mount Everest.
-Fischer and Ed Viesturs were the first Americans to summit K2 (28,251 feet / 8611m), in the Karakoram of Pakistan, without supplemental oxygen.
+He and Wally Berg were the first Americans to summit Lhotse, the world's fourth highest mountain (27,940 feet / 8,516 m), located next to Mount Everest.
+Fischer and Ed Viesturs were the first Americans to summit K2 (28,251 feet / 8,611m), in the Karakoram of Pakistan, without supplemental oxygen.

 During his stewardship of Mountain Madness, Fischer led social and environmental initiatives to help people in the countries in which Mountain Madness traveled.
 As the leaders of the 1994 Sagarmatha Environmental Expedition, Fischer and Rob Hess both summited Mount Everest without supplemental oxygen.
 Later that year, the American Alpine Club awarded the David Brower Conservation Award, "an annual award recognizing leadership and commitment to preserving mountain regions worldwide," to all members of the expedition.
 Fischer also led the 1996 Climb for CARE expedition on Mount Kilimanjaro (19,341 feet / 5,895 m) in Africa.
 This endeavor raised nearly a million dollars for the relief organization.

-After 23 years of mountaineering and 12 years of guiding Mountain Madness, Fischer died in the 1996 Mount Everest disaster while leading an expedition and descending from summit.
+After 23 years of mountaineering and 12 years of guiding Mountain Madness, Fischer died in the 1996 Mount Everest disaster while leading an expedition and descending from the summit.

 The Boskoffs

 In 1997, the year after Scott Fischer's death, Keith and Christine Boskoff purchased Mountain Madness.
 In 1999 Keith died, leaving his widow Christine to run Mountain Madness on her own.
 She led expeditions for about three months that year and planned to ring in the year 2000 on the top of Mount Kilimanjaro, with a group of climbing clients.

 Mountain Madness broadened its adventure travel offerings to include a new genre of trips: "adventure treks" that include both trekking and climbing options.
-The company earned an accreditation by the American Mountain Guides Association as a commitment to "high technical standards, strong programs, and a quality staff of engaged and engaging climbing instructors and guides."
+The company earned accreditation by the American Mountain Guides Association as a commitment to "high technical standards, strong programs, and a quality staff of engaged and engaging climbing instructors and guides."